Hrj9499/US-stock-K-line-Guess-Game/README.md

 ## Attribution / Usage Note

 You are welcome to use this toy project for learning, demos, and experiments.
-Please keep a short attribution note that this project was created by the owner of this GitHub account (the original author of this repository).
+Please keep a short attribution note that this project was created by the owner of this GitHub account (HRJ9499).

 ---